mfg92/hugo-shortcode-gallery/README.md

-A thumbnail is generated using the `resizeOptions` paramter, they are handed over to *Hugos* [image processing](https://gohugo.io/content-management/image-processing/) function.
-In the example above the generated thumbnails have a width of 300 pixel and a height depending on the original aspect ratio.
+A thumbnail is generated using the `resizeOptions` paramter, they are handed over to *Hugos* [image processing](https://gohugo.io/content-management/image-processing/) function using the fit method.
+In the example above the generated thumbnails have a width of max 300 pixel and a height of max 600, the actual width and heigth depend on the original aspect ratio.
 The JPEG image quality is 90% and the scaling uses the high quality *Lanczos* filter.

 When the users klick on an image, a lightbox shows up displaying the klicked image in large using the whole available space.